 Book Review: “English” by Wang Gang, or Growing up Han in Fictional Xinjiang

 “Among the Emperor Qianlong’s trophies from his conquest of Xinjiang was a girl called Iparhan.
-She was a beautiful Kashgari whose body was said to give off an intoxicating scent without any help from ointments…the abduction of Iparhan became for the Chinese a symbol of the annexation of the western lands which they had twice … Continue reading Book Review: “English” by Wang Gang, or Growing up Han in Fictional Xinjiang
+She was a beautiful Kashgari whose body was said to give off an intoxicating scent without any help from ointments…the abduction of Iparhan became for the Chinese a symbol of the annexation of the western lands which they had … Continue reading Book Review: “English” by Wang Gang, or Growing up Han in Fictional Xinjiang

 Transparent Translator Series: Q & A with Li Jihong, “Kite Runner” Chinese Translator